groovywave/blog-with-astro/src/content/posts/FRIENDS/hear-someone-out.md

 tags: ["FRIENDS",]
 ---

 R: Listen, Joey, I know what he did was wrong.
-But don't you think you could at least hear the guy out?
+But don't you think you could at least **hear the guy** out?  <br>
-J: Back when you and Rachel were together, if Chandler had kissed her, would you hear him out?
+J: Back when you and Rachel were together, if Chandler had kissed her, would you **hear him out**?  <br>
-R: That's a good point.
+R: That's a good point.<br>